dodevops/packer-puppetdev/README.md

-To support private repositories when using r10k, you'll have to put two files in the directory where your Vagrantfile is: One file named "r10k.provision" holding a SSH public key, that is used when connecting to your private repositories and a file named "r10k.host" with the host name of your private repository host.
+To support private repositories when using r10k, you'll have to put two files in the directory where your Vagrantfile is: One file named "r10k.provision" holding a SSH private key, that is used when connecting to your private repositories and a file named "r10k.host" with the host name of your private repository host.